“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 started at this magical moment.

-I solved one of the longest problems.
+I solved one of their longest problems.
 Mobs of

-conservative people who were averse to the concept of a meditation retreat center
+conservative people who were traverse to the concept of a meditation retreat center

 near them.
 People would come to town and harass participants with scare